Skip to content

 Police Department, May 1960, with 22 personnel.
 Source: Bernards Township Police Department

 Police Department, May 1960, with 22 personnel with Chief Harry Allen.
-Two fire bombs would hit this police station over the years.
+Two firebombs would hit this police station over the years.
 Source: Bernards Township Police Department

 Police Department Locations

-Above: The Bernards Township Police Department has had many homes.
-Source: Bernards Township Police Department and the Bernardsville News.
+Above: The Bernards Township Police Department has had many homes—source: Bernards Township Police Department and the Bernardsville News.

-In 1956 the department was moved to the Public Works building on Stone House Road.
-The structure was fire bombed on April 15, 1968.
-The police were then quartered in a rented house on Allen Street, until September, 1969, when they were moved to the recently purchased Astor Mansion on Collyer Lane.
+In 1956, the department was moved to the Public Works building on Stone House Road.
+The structure was firebombed on April 15, 1968.
+The police were then quartered in a rented house on Allen Street until September 1969 when they were moved to the recently purchased Astor Mansion on Collyer Lane.

-Sargent Charles Fortenbacher looks over construction of the jail bars for the Stonehouse Road Police Department jailhouse.
+Sargent Charles Fortenbacher looks over the construction of the jail bars for the Stonehouse Road Police Department jailhouse.
 1960s.
 Source: BTPD

-They occupied the reception area which is now used for administrative offices.
-A $650,000 wing was built onto the rear of the mansion for the police department and court room, and the move was made in 1975.
+They occupied the reception area, which is now used for administrative offices.
+In 1975, a $650,000 wing was built onto the rear of the mansion for the police department and courtroom.
+In 1967, the department switched to around-the-clock dispatching, and four more officers were hired, bringing the staff from 9 to 13.

 Mysterious Fire Bombings